SowmyaaRamesh/Internet-Banking-Application-built-with-React/README.md

 ---

-The project is built with the following:-
+The project is built with the following:

 - React - frontend
 - Nodejs - backend